devrim19760304/project1/README.md

 # Homework
-here we have to find a way to show (calculate or use both function by using one method or button or anything) It means we will not use 2 seperate button nor calculation.
+here we have to find a way to show (calculate or use both function by using one method or button or anything) It means we will not use 2 seperate buttons nor calculation.